craftcms/docs/docs/3.x/config/config-settings.md

 </div>

 Determines what protocol/schema Craft will use when generating tokenized URLs.
-If set to `'auto'`, Craft will check the current site’s base URL and the protocol of the current request and if either of them are https will use `https` in the tokenized URL.
+If set to `'auto'`, Craft will check the current site’s base URL and the protocol of the current request and if either of them are HTTPS will use `https` in the tokenized URL.
 If not, will use `http`.

 If set to `false`, Craft will always use `http`.
 If set to `true`, then, Craft will always use `https`.